 27 And upon this, his disciples came and marveled that he talked with the woman.
 Yet no man said, "What do you seek?" or, "Why do you talk with her?"
 28 The woman then left her water-pot, went into the city, and says to the men, 29 "Come, see a man who has told me all things that I ever did.
 Is this not the Christ?"
 30 Then they went out of the city and came to him.

-31 In the meanwhile, his disciples prayed him, saying, "Master, eat."
+31 In the meantime, his disciples asked him, saying, "Master, eat."
 32 But he said to them, "I have food to eat that you do not know of."
 33 Therefore, the disciples said to one another, "Has any man brought him anything to eat?"
 34 Jesus says to them, "My food is to do the will of him who sent me and to finish his work.
 35 Do you not say, 'There are yet four months and then comes harvest'?
 Behold, I say to you, lift up your eyes and look at the fields, for they are already white for harvest.
 36 And he who reaps receives wages and gathers fruit to eternal life, so that both he who sows and he who reaps may rejoice together.
 37 And herein that saying is true: 'One sows and another reaps.'
 38 I sent you to reap that on which you bestowed no labor.
 Other men labored, and you have entered into their labors."

 39 And many of the Samaritans of that city believed in him for the saying of the woman, who testified, "He told me all that I ever did."
-40 So when the Samaritans had come to him, they implored him that he would tarry with them.
+40 So when the Samaritans had come to him, they implored him that he would stay with them.
 And he stayed there two days.
 41 And many more believed because of his own word, 42 And said to the woman, "Now we believe, and not because of what you said, for we have heard him ourselves and know that this is indeed the Christ, the Savior of the world."

 43 Now after two days he departed from there and went into Galilee.
 44 For Jesus himself testified that a prophet has no honor in his own country.
-45 Then when he had come into Galilee, the Galileans received him, having seen all the things that he did at Jerusalem at the feast, for they also went to the feast.
+45 Then when he had come into Galilee, the Galileans received him, having seen all the things that he did in Jerusalem at the feast, for they also went to the feast.

 46 So Jesus came again into Cana of Galilee where he made the water wine.
 And there was a certain nobleman whose son was sick at Capernaum.
 47 When he heard that Jesus had come from Judea into Galilee, he went to him and implored him that he would come down and heal his son, for he was at the point of death.
 48 Then Jesus said to him, "Unless you see signs and wonders, you will not believe."
 49 The nobleman says to him, "Sir, come down before my child dies."
 50 Jesus says to him, "Go.
 Your son lives."
 And the man believed the word that Jesus had spoken to him and departed.
 51 And as he was now going down, his servants met him, and told him, saying, "Your son lives."
-52 Then he inquired of them the hour when he began to amend, and they said to him, "Yesterday at the seventh hour the fever left him."
+52 Then he asked them the hour when he began to amend, and they said to him, "Yesterday at the seventh hour the fever left him."
 53 So the father knew that it was at the same hour in which Jesus said to him, "Your son lives."
 And he himself believed, along with his whole house.
 54 This is again the second miracle that Jesus performed when he had come from Judea into Galilee.

 [v.44] - Gospel Link: Matthew 13:57; Mark 6:4; Luke 4:24.